glimr-org/glimr/README.md

 ## About Glimr

-Glimr is a Laravel-inspired web framework built for Gleam.
+Glimr is a fully featured web framework built for Gleam.
 It provides a delightful developer experience with type-safe routing, middleware, singletons, and more - all leveraging Gleam's functional programming paradigm.

 > **Note:** This repository contains the Glimr application template.
 If you want to contribute to the core framework, visit the [framework repository](https://github.com/glimr-org/framework).